FK Motorlet Prague

 FK Motorlet Prague is a football club located in Prague-Jinonice, Czech Republic.
 The club currently plays in the Bohemian Football League, which is the third tier of the Czech football system.

 History

-The club took part in the 1963–64 Czechoslovak First League.
+The club took part in the 1963–64 Czechoslovak First League, finishing the season with only one win from 26 games.
 Outside of the top flight, the club played in the 1983–84 Česká národní liga, at the time the second highest level of football in Czechoslovakia.

-Youth Teams
+Youth teams

 FK Motorlet Prague is known for its good work with its youth teams.
 Each youth team plays in a National Competition with the oldest age category "U19" playing the highest tier of youth football.